bonsairobo/building-blocks/DESIGN.md

     over extents and random access.
 These operations should be very fast, and we have benchmarks for them.
-  - Obviously we can't store an infinite voxel world, so we partition the lattice into chunks, each of which is an `Array3` of the same cubic shape.
+  - Obviously we can't store an infinite voxel world, so we partition the lattice into chunks, each of which is an `Array3` of the same shape.
     The container for these chunks is called a `ChunkMap3`.
   - With both the `Array3` and `ChunkMap3` serving similar purposes, we've made them implement a common set of traits for data access.
 This includes random